amindadgar/amindadgar/README.md

 - ⚡ Fun fact: ...
 -->
 #### I'm Mohammad Amin and currently I am learning Computer Engineering with the field of Artificial Intelligence Master's degree at Isfahan University.
-At the time I'm working on perturbation-based Explainable AI methods for my master's degree thesis. <br> Also I've created a group named Cassandra AI that aims to share people's knowledge about AI staff.
-To visit our website: https://cass-ai.github.io/
+At the time I'm working on perturbation-based Explainable AI methods for my master's degree thesis.
+Also I'm learning new technologies in data engineering to prepare myself for available jobs. <br> With the help of my university colleagues, I've created a group named Cassandra AI that aims to share people's knowledge about AI staff.
+To visit our website: https://cass-ai.github.io/ (we've done two phase of article reading each with 5 meetings, and at the time, we're mostly occupied with other projects but planning for new amazing staff for it)
 <!-- Also I have two course in this semester written below:
 - Evolutionary Computing
 - Speech Processing -->